VIC.GOV.AU | Policy and Advisory Library

 • there has been no explanation for the student's absence

-• a parent repeatedly fails to provide a reasonable excuse for their child's absence.
+• a parent repeatedly fails to provide a reasonable explanation for their child's absence.

 This follow up is recommended as an early intervention approach that may possibly identify an underlying issue affecting attendance which may differ from the explanation originally reported by the parent, or identify support the school can offer to assist the student's ability to attend school.